 Business letters must be simple and straightforward to communicate a point.
 Putting all your thoughts to paper is undoubtedly one of the biggest advantages of having a business letter.
 But a business letter may serve a variety of functions, each made to generate a particular action.
 Some of the basic types of business letters include the following:

 How to Write a Business Letter

 Business people write and send letters more often than you can imagine.
-While you can never go wrong with letter writing, you’d be surprised by how a simple letter can greatly affect the way someone views your company.
-Knowing how to create these professional documents is vital to efficient communication.
+While you can never go wrong with letter-writing, you’d be surprised by how a simple letter can greatly affect the way someone views your company.
+Therefore, knowing how to create these professional documents is vital to efficient communication.
 So if you want to impress your readers and persuade them to take action, here’s a step-by-step guide to keep you focused.